RSV

 What is it?

-Respiratory Syncytial Virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
-For infants and older adults, it can be serious, causing bronchiolitis and pneumonia.
+Respiratory Syncytial Virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms in healthy adults.
+For infants and older adults, it can cause serious illness including bronchiolitis and pneumonia.
+RSV is the leading cause of infant hospitalization in the United States.

 How it spreads

-Spreads through respiratory droplets and by touching contaminated surfaces.
+Spreads through respiratory droplets when an infected person coughs or sneezes, and by touching contaminated surfaces then touching the face.
 RSV can survive on hard surfaces for several hours.

 Symptoms

 Runny nose, decreased appetite, coughing, sneezing, fever, and wheezing.
-In infants, RSV may cause irritability, poor feeding, and labored breathing.
+In infants, RSV may cause irritability, poor feeding, and labored breathing with visible chest retractions.

 Who is at risk?

-Infants under 12 months, especially premature babies, adults 60+, and immunocompromised individuals face the highest risk of severe illness.
+Infants under 12 months (especially premature babies), adults 60+, and immunocompromised individuals face the highest risk of severe illness requiring hospitalization.

 What you can do